Broadband help packages - check to see if you could save £250 a year on a social tariff

 What is Virgin Media doing to help with broadband costs?

-Virgin’s social tariff is its Essential deal (opens in new tab), which costs £15 a month and is for existing customers only.
+Virgin’s social tariff is its Essential deal, which costs £15 a month and is for existing and new customers.

 Unlike BT, its deal doesn’t include calls and its broadband is slower with an average speed of 15Mb/s - that’s half the average speed you normally get from fibre broadband.

-To qualify you have to be claiming Universal Credit or show you are facing financial difficulty.
+To qualify you have to be claiming Universal Credit, income-based employment support allowance (ESA), income-based jobseeker's allowance (JSA), income support, Pension credit or show you are facing financial difficulty.

 How is TalkTalk helping customers with broadband costs?

-To qualify you have to be claiming Universal Credit and have a work coach through the Job Centre.
-This is because the scheme is run in partnership with the Department of Work and Pensions (DWP).
+To qualify you have to be claiming Universal Credit and have a work coach through the Jobcentre.
+This is because the scheme is run in partnership with the Department for Work and Pensions (DWP).

 Help with broadband costs: what is Hyperoptic doing?